Sometimes we include links to online retail stores and sales made through such links may earn us a small commission. For more info, go here.

 In order to keep you comparable with the rest, it is one of the three Gigabyte motherboards that come with three or more M.2 ports.
 The other two being the Aorus Master and the Aorus Xtreme.
 While Aorus Master takes a step ahead of it in terms of high-end treatment, the price is also higher.
 And since both the models are based on the ATX form factor, we didn’t see why the expensive alternative should be included.

 With x16, x8 and x4 PCIe 3.0 slots, it matches the Z370 Gaming 5 again.
 But it does better than the latter thanks to the new metal slot protection that each of the PCIe slots has.
 You will also be fully equipped to boost up the speeds by expanding the RAM to as high as 64 GB DDR4-4133.
-To round of the rest, there’s a single HDMI, five 3.5mm audio jacks and an S/PDIF optical output.
+To round of the rest, there’s a single HDMI, five 3.5mm audio jacks, and a S/PDIF optical output.

 Our very pricey high-end category winner, the MSI MEG Godlike is the big brother of the ACE, which you can call an undercut version of that super expensive board.
 MSI MEG Z390 ACE is in no manner a mediocre motherboard, in fact, it is one of the best in the market, with features like 3x M.2 Slots, with one having a heatsink to keep it cool, preinstalled rear IO shield with a beautiful RGB in the IO heatsink.
 There are many differences that make the MSI MEG Z390 Godlike worthy of its price that this board lacks though.